China's president says infrastructure development key to recovery

 In Vladivostok, businesses applauded Hu's remarks.

-"It's very good news," said Richard Lavin, who oversees China operations for Caterpillar, which had begun exporting machinery it made in China to offset the country's slowdown.
+"It's very good news," said Richard Lavin, who oversees China operations for Caterpillar (CAT.N), which had begun exporting machinery it made in China to offset the country's slowdown.

 "To have President Hu ... talking about infrastructure and the role it plays in ongoing stable economic development ...
 I thought that was really exciting," Lavin told Reuters.